syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 👯‍♂️ Using this field in the controller
 ==============

 Now that there is a new `imageTag` field, the log line can be personalized.
-Change the existing line that starts with `log.Info` found at `website_controller.go` in the controller to instead be:
+Change the existing line that starts with `log.Info` found at `website_controller.go` in the controller to instead be (around line 67):

 ```
   // Use the `ImageTag` field from the website spec to personalise the log